UN-GCPDS/openbci-stream/docs/source/notebooks/readme.rst

-and their capabilities to create multiple topics for classifying the streaming, these topics are used to separate the neurophysiological data from the `event markers <05-stream_markers>`__, so the clients can subscript to a specific topic for injecting or read content, this means that is possible to implement an event register in a separate process that stream markers for all clients in real-time without handle dense time-series data.
+and their capabilities to create multiple topics for classifying the streaming, these topics are used to separate the neurophysiological data from the `event markers <05-stream_markers>`__, so the clients can subscribe to a specific topic for injecting or read content, this means that is possible to implement an event register in a separate process that stream markers for all clients in real-time without handle dense time-series data.
 A crucial issue that stays on `time